arvin-foroutan/build-ubuntu-kernel/readme.md

 ### Building other versions

-By default, the latest 6.10 mainline kernel will be built with the following:
+By default, the latest 6.11 mainline kernel will be built with the following:

 - Low-Latency Preemptive Kernel
-- 1000 Hz timer, idle tickless
+- 1000 Hz timer, idle tickless, -O3 optimization
 - Built with gcc and 'Generic x86/64' optimizations.

 Current patch set includes: